RedGlare96/CsvScraper/readme.md

 # Fast Scraper
 Scrapes Empire Flippers for listing data and saves data as csv.

-This script is a demonstation of drastically reducing scraping times with careful observation of how the site works and avoiding Selenium automation entirely.
+This script is a demonstration of drastically reducing scraping times with careful observation of how the site works and avoiding Selenium automation entirely.

 # Problem Statement
 Scrape empireflippers.com, implement the use of proxies and get all the data in the page, including listings that appear only after clicking a 'load more' button.